Wisconsin Death Trip (film): Plot

-Between 1890 and 1900 in northern Wisconsin, a series of bizarre events begin to occur amongst the local population (largely German, Swedish, and Norwegian immigrants) after the closure of several mines in the area, in conjunction with a collapse of the local economy and liquidation of banks.
+Between 1890 and 1900 in northern Wisconsin, a series of bizarre events begin to occur amongst the local population (largely German, Swedish, and Norwegian immigrants) after the closure of several mines in the area; these events happened in conjunction with a collapse of the local economy and liquidation of banks.
 Several infants are abandoned by their parents, while a diphtheria epidemic claims the lives of numerous children.
 A local schoolteacher, Mary Sweeny, is institutionalized after going on a rampage breaking the windows of numerous homes and buildings while under the influence of cocaine.
 Meanwhile, a young deaf and mute boy shoots his little sister to death with a pistol.
 The wife of a German immigrant is mysteriously found frozen to death six miles outside of Black River Falls, after mourning the death of her own child.

 In Brandon, two young boys ambush a farmer and murder him with a shotgun before taking over his home.
 The elder brother, John, flees after the crime is discovered, and a manhunt ensues.
 Once captured, John is sentenced to life imprisonment.
 Meanwhile, a Norwegian teenage girl commits suicide by drowning herself in a lake near Kenosha; her suicide note reveals she was physically abused and over-worked by her parents.
 Several other young jilted lovers commit suicide by hanging and other methods.
 Anna, a young Polish girl, is discovered to be a serial arsonist responsible for burning multiple properties down.

 Numerous young adults in the region face a number of turmoils, and commit violent acts of varying degrees: A father bludgeons his infant son to death before attempting to murder his wife, and later, a young man shoots a woman to death when she refuses his marriage proposal, before turning the gun on himself.
 Religious delusion also plagues the local communities: John Isaacson holds the members of a Christian meeting at knifepoint, believing himself to be vanquishing Satan.
 Shortly after, a German immigrant intentionally starves his livestock to death, and blames it on witches he believes are preying upon him.
 Mrs. Dutton, of La Crosse, believes herself to be Jesus reincarnated, and a Mrs. Lawson, believing herself to be haunted by Satan, drowns her three children in a lake in St. Croix.